PSYCHIATRIC DRUGS:

 antidepressants are useful as sleeping pills, their real effect

 is to inhibit or block real sleep.
-When I sat in on a psychiatry
+When I sat in

 class with a medical student friend, the professor told us "Re-